Vengeance (2001): Preliminary matches

 The third match was between Matt Hardy and Jeff Hardy with Lita as the Special Guest Referee.
 In the beginning, the two had several reversals until Matt got in control.
 Jeff sidestepped when Matt attempted a diving leg drop.
 Jeff hit a falling headbutt and a clothesline.
 Jeff went on to deliver a diving leg drop of his own.
 Jeff went to the top rope but Matt trapped him in a Tree of Woe.
 Matt then applied the sunset flip, which Jeff countered and both men were lying outside the ring.
 In the ring, Jeff injured his left knee, which Matt would work on.
 He hit a chop block and a series of moves.
 He tried a powerbomb, but Jeff countered it into a Compactor Clutch.
 Matt assaulted Jeff again with a Half Boston Crab.
 Jeff got to the ropes, breaking the hold, and kicked Matt to the outside.
-Jeff went to the top, but, because of his hurt knee, he fell down.
+Jeff went to the top, but, because of his hurt knee, he fell.
 Matt grabbed Jeff's leg but Jeff hit a mule kick.
 Matt tried a Twist of Fate, but Jeff countered it into a leg drop.
 Jeff hit a suplex, and went to the top rope again but, because of his knee, Matt took advantage and clutched him.
 Matt tried to hit a Twist of Fate but Jeff reversed it into his own.
 Matt attempted a pinfall on Jeff and used ropes for leverage but Lita ordered him to break it.
-Jeff went to the top rope again, but Matt caught him, and tried to hit him a Twist of Fate from the top.
+Jeff went to the top rope again, but Matt caught him and tried to hit him with a Twist of Fate from the top.
 Jeff forced Matt off and hit a Swanton Bomb.
-Matt tried to get his feet on the ropes, but Jeff pulled them off, and won the match.
+Matt tried to get his feet on the ropes, but Jeff pulled them off and won the match.